asyml/texar-pytorch/examples/gpt-2/README.md

 #### Interactive mode (to generate samples with context)

 This mode will initialize an interactive interface, which allows users to type in the context sentence.
 The model then generates continuation of the context.
-Top-K sample decoding is used.
-By default, the GPT-2 `117M` model is used.
+Top-K sample decoding or Top-P sample decoding can be used.
+By default, the GPT-2 `117M` model with Top-K sample decoding is used.

 ```
 python gpt2_generate_main.py --is_interactive \